 I have seen my own children be so proud of the work they do in their art notebooks and their diaries.
 When they have come up with a new idea, art work, or writing piece, they share it with the people around them.
 They share their strengths and aspirations through these authentic reflections.

-When we share our reflections and perspectives with others, whether it be through writing or speaking, we expand their experiences and create opportunities to get feed “forward”.
-Feed “forward” is the process of sharing your solutions or experiences with others and allowing them to give us their perspectives and questions to help us move forward.
+When we share our reflections and perspectives with others, whether it be through writing or speaking, we expand their experiences and create opportunities to get “feed-forward”—the process of sharing your solutions or experiences with others and allowing them to give you their perspectives and questions to help you move forward.